Nyanko-meow/.github/SECURITY.md

 ## Reporting Potential Security Issues

-If you have encountered a potential security vulnerability in this project, please report it to us at <security@getlaminas.org>.
+If you have encountered a potential security vulnerability in this project, please report it to us at <admin@wibu.me>.
 We will work with you to verify the vulnerability and patch it.

 When reporting issues, please provide the following information: